Richard Price (American anthropologist): Contributions

 Several of Price's books have been written with anthropologist and art critic Sally Price, including a critical edition of the famous eighteenth-century narrative of John Gabriel Stedman and an exploration of the Caribbean paintings of African American artist Romare Bearden.
 Since the 1980s, he has frequently experimented with new forms of writing culture, including experiments with typesetting and page layout and authoring books that are in part memoirs (or highly reflexive anthropology) and, in one case, an anthropological novel.
 Despite the label of postmodern sometimes applied to his work, he prefers to consider himself an ethnographic historian.
 Most of Price's books continue to draw on his continuing ethnography with Suriname Maroons, but one innovative work, The Convict and The Colonel, centers on his four-decades-long relationship with Martinique, where he and Sally Price live for most of each year.
 And in 2022, he published Inside/Outside: Adventures in Caribbean History and Anthropology, a memoir about his life as a historian and anthropologist.
-His books have been translated into French, Spanish, Dutch, German, Portuguese, and Saramaccan.
+His books have been translated into French, Spanish, Dutch, German, Portuguese, Chinese, and Saramaccan.

 In 2014, at a ceremony in Havana, he received the prestigious Premio Internacional Fernando Ortiz (“El Premio Internacional Fernando Ortiz es el más alto reconocimiento otorgado por la Fundación homónima por la actividad de toda una vida”], and the same year in France, he was decorated by France's Minister of Culture as "Chevalier des Arts et des Lettres" for his "contribution déterminante au rayonnement de la recherche anthropologique."